zmasterar/easy_broker/README.md

 I think my code could improve in the abstraction of the class used to connect with the EasyBroker API, and have a better structure for better scalability (make different classes for each endpoint, for example).

-The hardest thing for me when building websites is when it comes to testing, not as much in the _how_ but in the _what_ to test.
+The hardest thing for me when building websites is when it comes to testing, not as much in the _how_ but in the _what_ to test, so that's something I look forwards to improve.